kg-construct/rml-io/section/source-vocabulary.md

 .
 </pre>

-Note that there is not `rml:iterator` is present because its default is row.
+Note that there is no `rml:iterator` present because its default is row.
 This particular CSV file has 2 different ways to specify a NULL value: `NULL` or an empty value.
-Implementations need to check if a value is equal to on of the values defined by `rml:null` to check for NULL values in the data.
+Implementations need to check if a value is equal to one of the values defined by `rml:null` to check for NULL values in the data.

 The following example shows a Source specified for a MySQL database querying